andraxiusabyss/pokedex/README.md

 - Is simple project to practice collaborating.

-# Collaboration
+# Our Goal With This Project

+Our goal is to simulate a professional work environment collaborating with others.

-- I will be creating the backend
+- I will be creating the backend using [PokeAPI](https://pokeapi.co/)
 - Alexius will be creating the frontent